 Saskia Ohlin (MSc PsyD CPsychol) has an MSc degree in clinical psychology and a doctorate in counselling psychology and further qualifications in cognitive behavioural therapy (CBT) and Schema therapy.

-Saskia Ohlin continues to work within the NHS in a psychological therapies department.
-She has years of experience in in-and outpatient services of psychiatric hospitals with various patient groups.
-She brings this extensive expertise to her private consultations.
+Saskia Ohlin has more than 20 years of experience in both in-and outpatient services of psychological and psychiatric departments within the NHS with various patient groups.
+She brings this extensive expertise to her private consultation.

 Areas of counselling I deal with

 If you have private medical insurance please note that Saskia Ohlin is registered with most companies who will reimburse the fees.

 Monday, Tuesday, Thursday, Friday